Ways to Enhance Your Post-Stroke Journey: 3 Brain Exercises to Consider

 Choosing the Right Hyperbaric Oxygen Therapy Program for You

 Hyperbaric oxygen therapy (HBOT) has become available for more health conditions to help extend healthspan, improve physical performance, and manage cognitive decline.
-As more facilities providing HBOT open around the United States, different types of HBOT technology and treatment protocols have appeared.
+As more facilities providing HBOT open, different types of HBOT technology and treatment protocols have appeared.
 It has become increasingly important to understand the differences and identify the option best able to meet your health goals and needs.

 What are the types of hyperbaric oxygen therapy chambers?